 Profile of Charles W. Bailey, Jr.

-Charles W. Bailey, Jr. is the publisher of Digital Scholarship.
-He has over 30 years of information and instructional technology experience, including 24 years of managerial experience in academic libraries.
+Bailey has over 46 years of information technology, digital publishing, and instructional technology experience, including 24 years of managerial experience in academic libraries.
 From 2004 to 2007, he was the Assistant Dean for Digital Library Planning and Development at the University of Houston Libraries.
 From 1987 to 2003, he served as Assistant Dean/Director for Systems at the University of Houston Libraries.

 Previously, he served as Head, Systems and Research Services at the Health Sciences Library, The University of North Carolina at Chapel Hill; Systems Librarian at the Milton S. Eisenhower Library, The Johns Hopkins University; User Documentation Specialist at the OCLC Online Computer Library Center; and Media Library Manager at the Learning Resources Center, SUNY College at Oswego.
-For more details, see the "Brief Resume of Charles W. Bailey, Jr."

 In 1990, Bailey and Dana Rooks established Public-Access Computer Systems News, an electronic newsletter, and Bailey co-edited this publication until 1992.